 5. Lincoln Caves

 The Lincoln Caves were first discovered in 1930 when workers blasted the mountain to build a highway.
-This cavern in Huntingdon is one of the easiest reachable caverns in PA.
-The name was kept by its owner Myron Dunlavy Sr., after his favorite president.
+This unique cave in Huntingdon is one of the easiest reachable caverns in PA.
+The name was kept by its owner, Myron Dunlavy Sr., after his favorite president.

 Later his son found another cavern near it, which he named the Whisper Caverns.
-Though discovered later, the Whisper Caverns is sometimes considered more beautiful, by few tourists, than the Lincoln Caverns.
+Though discovered later, the Whisper Caverns are sometimes considered more beautiful, by few tourists, than the Lincoln Caverns.

 Leaving that aside the caverns’ main tourist attraction is The Frozen Niagara, a large flowstone, as the name suggests, The Pearl Room.
-The three rare cave pearls were found, the Pagoda Avenue consisting of pagoda-shaped stalagmites.
+The three rare cave pearls were found in Pagoda Avenue, which consists of pagoda-shaped stalagmites.

 6. Laurel Caverns

 Besides the usual tour, a person can also choose to go spelunking or rappelling, attracting many cavers from far and near.
-The Gravity Wall is a spectacular feature, which presents an illusion of defying gravity like the image of a ball rolling upwards.
+The Gravity Wall is a spectacular feature in Laurel caverns, which presents an illusion of defying gravity, like the image of a ball rolling upwards.

-Lights also surround the caves, and usually, the tour ends with a spectacular light show, unlike other caverns in PA.
+Lights also surround Laurel caverns, and usually, the tour ends with a spectacular light show, unlike other caverns in PA.

 7. Crystal Cave

-Crystal caves situated in Kutztown were first found in 1871 by John Gehret and William Merkel.
-As the name suggests, the caves are most famously known for their crystal-like projections on the ceilings and walls.
+Crystal caves in Kutztown were first found in 1871 by John Gehret and William Merkel.
+As the name suggests, the Crystal cave is most famously known for its crystal-like projections on ceilings, walls, and natural wonders.

 Besides that, in the crystal cave view, the stalagmites and stalactites are of a milky white color attracting people’s attention.
-Gemstone panning also intrigues the tourists.
-Explorers say that some of the rock formations there are more than half a million years old.
+Gemstone panning also intrigues the visitors.
+Explorers say that some whisper rock formations are more than half a million years old in Crystal cave.

-One of its main features is the “Upside-down Ice cream Cone” that resembles vanilla, chocolate, mint ice-cream layers due to the calcite deposits of different colors.
+One of its main features is the “Upside-down Ice cream Cone,” which resembles vanilla, chocolate, and mint ice cream layers due to the calcite deposits of different colors.
 These features make it stand out among the other caverns in PA.

 These caves are located in Manns Choice, PA.
 It was first founded in 1928.
-The name Coral Caves was kept because of the fossilized coral found there.
+The name Coral Caverns was kept because of the fossilized coral found there.

-According to the tour guides, this place had been underwater a long time back, and thus many fossils of corals are still embedded in the walls of these caves and date back to around 400 million years old.
+According to the guided tour, this place had been underwater a long time ago, and thus many fossils of coral caverns are still embedded in the walls of these caves and date back to around 400 million years old.

 The rock wall which consists of these corals is called the Coral Reef.
-This makes these caves well known and unique among all the other caverns in PA.
-It’s also lighted by different colored lights creating a beautiful ambiance inside.
+This makes these coral caverns well-known and unique among all the other caverns in PA.
+It’s also lighted by different colored lights creating crystalline formations of a beautiful ambiance.

 9. Indian Echo Caverns

-These caves are located in Hummelstown near the Swatara Creek in PA.
-The caves consist of two passages, and the intersection of these two passages, the eastern cavern and the northern cavern, opens out in a big empty area known as the “Indian Ballroom.”
+These caves are located in Hummelstown near Swatara Creek in PA.
+The caves consist of two passages.
+The intersection of these two passages, the eastern cavern, and the northern cavern, opens into a big empty area known as the “Indian Ballroom.”
 The limestone caves have stunning geological structures, and lakes sparkle in the clearest waters.

 10. Tytoona Caves

-Tytoona caves are located in between Tyrone and Altoona, and therefore it’s named as such.
-It is situated in a deep sinkhole with an absence of many rock formations.
+Tycoon caves are between Tyrone and Altoona, so they’re named as such.
+It is situated in a deep sinkhole without many rock formations.

-It mostly consists of a wide passage, a part of which is separated by water sumps.
-It also consists of some dry airtight rooms with unharmed formations in them.
-There were two attempts to commercialize back in the 1940s and 1970s, but both failed then.
+It mostly consists of well-lit passageways, a part of which is separated by water sumps.
+It also consists of some dry, airtight rooms with unharmed crystal formations.
+There were two attempts to commercialize in the 1940s and 1970s, but both failed.

-Students mostly visit it for recreational and educational purposes, which these caves have to offer.
-It also offers to cave to its tourists who are interested in it.
-Its entrance is marvelous, and the landmarks around it are also very photogenic and different from other caverns in PA.
+Students mostly visit it for recreational and educational programs which these caves have to offer.
+It also offers an endless number of caves to tourists who are interested in it.
+Its entrance is marvelous, and its landmarks are also very photogenic and different from other Pennsylvania caverns.

-Pennsylvania is hiding these treasures beneath its surface, which have been thankfully found overtime for us to witness and learn so much from.
+Pennsylvania is hiding these treasures beneath its surface, which have been thankfully found over time for us to witness and learn so much from.
 If you want to get away at the weekend for a little fun trip, you should consider visiting these caverns in PA.

-Tourists flock to these areas from all over the world almost all year round.
-Be it for touring or educational purposes, these caverns are one of the best for these jobs.
+Tourists flock to these areas from all over the world annually.
+For tours or educational purposes, these caverns are some of the best for these jobs.

-It’s a soul-enriching experience to witness the beauty that lies underneath the simple-looking dirt-covered earth in the forms of these caverns.
-Now that you know about these magnificent caverns in PA, we hope we could inspire you to visit at least one of these caverns once in your life.
+It’s a soul-enriching experience to witness the beauty beneath the simple-looking dirt-covered earth in the forms of these caverns.
+Now that you know about these magnificent caverns in PA, we hope we can inspire you to visit at least one of these caverns once in your life.

 Click here to read more articles like this.